 Children need boundaries.
 Children need rules.
 Setting boundaries, limits and rules for your family actually helps them feel safe.
-Even as adults we can relate to the concept that having too many options or having to make all the decisions is overwhelming, so imagine being a child with no boundaries.
+Even as adults, we can relate to the concept that having too many options or having to make all the decisions is overwhelming, so imagine being a child with no boundaries.
 It can be overwhelming and anxiety provoking for a small child, so don’t hesitate to set rules in your home.
 It assures them that they are being taken care of.

 Make sure that your children understand the reasons for the consequences ahead of time.
 If they understand the consequences prior to making their decisions, they are less likely to feel resentful and angry.
 This will also aid in their learning process.

-Anyone with kids understands the reality that some days that are just harder then others.
+Anyone with kids understands the reality that some days are just harder then others.
 Perhaps it is a phase they are going through that just seems to not end.
-Perhaps your little one is really testing their boundaries one day, but not staying consistent can make the learning process harder.
+Perhaps your little one is really testing the boundaries one day, but not staying consistent can make the learning process harder.
 For example, if you give in the temper tantrum after 5 minutes of crying in the frozen food section, it may turn into a battle of the wills.
 Your little one may learn that they need to push that far next time in order to get what they want.

 On days that are more difficult than others, it is important to remember that it is OK for a child to struggle with a limit or a rule.
 It is even a sign that your child is effectively learning how to test aspects of the world around them.
 Instead of trying to immediately please your child, remember that you are trying to teach your children skills that will serve them well into adulthood.
 They will have more maturity, resilience, adaptability and feelings of safety and connection in their future.

 Parenting can be difficult and is arguably the hardest job there is.
 Don’t forget to forgive yourself throughout your parenting journey.
 Reach out to friends and relatives for support.
-If you are interested in speaking with psychologist about effective ways to set boundaries and consequences with your child book in a time to speak to a psychologist call us on (02) 6262 6157 or book an appointment online.
+If you are interested in speaking with psychologist about effective ways to set boundaries and consequences with your child book in a time to speak to a psychologist.
+Contact us on (02) 6262 6157 or book an appointment online.
 We would love to walk with you through this journey!

 Related reading: